joromybouk/Algorithms/DataStructures/README.md

 Compile data structure files with:

-javac -d . *.java ./BinaryTree/*.java LinkedList/*.java
+javac -d . &ast;.java ./BinaryTree/&ast;.java LinkedList/&ast;.java

-Run:

-java Input

-You will then be able to choose which data structure you want to use and be able to run the following commands:
+You will then be able to choose which data structure you want to utilize by running: java Input, and then following the instructions.

-insert

-find

-delete

-print

-clear
+Options currently are:
+Linked List, Binary Search Tree